Spatio-temporal probabilistic forecast using MMAF-guided learning: Introduction

-MMAF-guided learning is a theory-guided methodology, i.e., we assume that a mixed moving average field (MMAF, in short) generates the observed raster dataset.
-Such a model setup allows modeling the dependence structure of the data without specifying their distribution and incorporates a causal structure represented by a so-called cone-shaped Ambit set \cite{Ambit}.
-This definition of causality is inspired by the definition of a lightcone in general relativity and, as a causal model, falls within the interpretation given by the potential outcome framework of Rubin \cite{Rubin}.
-We focus in this work on a specific data generation process called the spatio-temporal Ornstein-Uhlenbeck process (in short, STOU) with finite second moment \cite{STOU}.
+In MMAF-guided learning, we assume that a mixed moving average field $(\bb{Z}_t(x))_{(t,x) \in \R \times \R}$ (MMAF, in short) generates an observed raster dataset.
+Such a model setup allows modeling the dependence structure of the data without specifying their distribution and incorporates a causal structure represented by a so-called cone-shaped \emph{ambit set} \citep{Ambit}.
+This definition of causality is inspired by that of a lightcone in special relativity and, as a causal model, falls within the interpretation given by the potential outcome framework discussed by \cite{Rubin}.
+Moreover, since the index set lies in $\R \times \R$, MMAF can be used as a data-generating process independently of the time and spatial scale of our data.
+Such random fields have been so far employed to model data in environmental monitoring \citep{HIG02, STOU}, finance \citep{CS19}, imaging analysis \citep{brain}, and electricity networks \citep{Graph22} and belong to the broader class of the Ambit processes \citep{Ambit}.
+The latter represent a general framework for modeling spatio-temporal phenomena that also encompasses certain solutions of stochastic partial differential equations as discussed in \cite{spde}.
+We focus in this work on a specific field in this class called the spatio-temporal Ornstein-Uhlenbeck process (in short, STOU), which has been thoroughly described in \cite{STOU}.
 This has the effect of focusing on data with exponentially decaying autocorrelation functions along the spatial and temporal dimensions.
-Other possible model specifications are obviously allowed in MMAF-guided learning, but they are outside the scope of the present paper.
+Other possible model specifications are allowed in MMAF-guided learning, but they are outside the scope of the present paper.
 We refer the reader to \cite{mmafGL, Leo} for further details on the possible applications of the methodology to data with a power decaying autocorrelation function (in the case of short and long memory) and to Section \ref{sec5} for further considerations on non-stationary setups.